The Voices of the Punan Batu

 A child waiting for his father with the spear in his hand to return to the cave.

 Hereditary, the Punan Batu sourced their food with minimal exertion, drawing sustenance from the abundance of their natural environment.
 However, this long-standing practice appears to be gradually fading.
 Today, the Punan Batu invest significantly more effort in gathering goods for trade, exchanging them for market products.
 These items, primarily collected by the tribe’s appointed leader, are bartered for basic provisions such as rice, eggs, and cigarettes.
+“In the past we used to find all of our needs in the forest.”, Asut, and elder and the shaman of the Punan Batu community, said, “The situation has changed, the forest is shrinking due to logging and palm plantations and finding food is becoming increasingly difficult”.

 Like other indigenous tribes of Borneo, the Punan Batu once crafted their clothing from the bark of certain trees, notably the Artocarpus species.
 Yet this tradition, too, seems to have been forsaken, as most tribe members now wear low-cost modern clothing, including mass-produced footwear.